-I'm a big fan of consistency.
-My fighting stance is the same regardless of whether I’m fighting with empty hands, edged weapon, striking tool, my handgun or carbine.
+For consistency my fighting stance is the same regardless of whether I’m fighting with empty hands, edged weapon, striking tool, my handgun or carbine.
 My feet are shoulder width apart, with the left foot pointing at the target.
 The right foot is a little farther back and pointing slightly outward.
-The knees are bent, and I lean forward slightly at the waist to shift about sixty percent of my weight to the left leg.
-The only variation is when using a weapon with heavier recoil, like a twelve gauge shotgun with slugs.
-In this case the right leg falls back further and is a little straighter to absorb the additional recoil.
+The knees are bent, and I have about sixty percent of my weight to the left foot.

-The combative stance promotes the proper mental attitude.
-The mind tells the body what to do, but the body can influence what and how the mind is thinking.
-An aggressive physical posture helps us mentally plug into the fight.
-Stand up and get into an aggressive fighting stance.
-As you assume a fighting stance your mental attitude should shift.
+The combative stance is also critical to our mental attitude.
+We know the mind tells the body what to do, but the body influences what and how the mind is operating.
+An aggressive physical posture helps us mentally stay plugged into the fight.
+Try this: Stand up and assume an aggressive fighting stance and see if -- mentally -- your attitude doesn’t change.

-Also, remember the majority of our communication is non-verbal.
-Your physical appearance transmits a lot of information to anyone watching.
-The threat sees you confidently assume an aggressive, combative stance.
-This may change their mind about what they thought they were going to do.
+It’s also important to remember that the majority of our communication with others is non-verbal, our physical appearance.
+When the threat sees you confidently assume a combative stance it may change the way they are thinking, maybe enough that they decide to break contact.
 Then again it may not, so make sure you’re ready to back up the stance with the skills needed.

 As I like to say, “It ain’t gotta be pretty, it just has to work.”
 This is especially true when it comes to the combative stance and defeating your opponent.